xuanxu/starmatrix/CONTRIBUTING.md

 * Add a comment to tell everyone you are working on the issue.
 * If an issue has someone assigned it means that person is already working on it.
 * Fork the project.
-* Create a topic branch based on master.
+* Create a topic branch based on main.
 * Commit there your code to solve the issue.
 * Make sure all test are passing (and add specs to test any new feature if needed).
 * Follow the code styles and practices already in place.